rtcsa2023/rtcsa2023.github.io/cfp.md

 feature_image: "/images/tokimesse3.jpg"
 feature_text: |
   ## IEEE RTCSA 2023
-  The 29th IEEE International Conference on Embedded and Real-Time Computing Systems and Applications\
+  The 29th IEEE International Conference on Embedded and\
+  Real-Time Computing Systems and Applications(RTCSA'23)\
-  Aug.30-Spt.01, 2023, TOKI MESSE, Niigata, Japan
+  Location: TOKI MESSE, Niigata, Japan\
+  Date: Aug.30-Spt.01, 2023

 #aside: true
 ---
-**Conference Overview:**
+# Important dates:
+Abstract submission deadline:   Apr.07, 2023
+Full paper submission deadline: Apr.14, 2023
+Acceptance Notification:    May.30, 2023
+# Conference Overview
 The RTCSA conference series brings together researchers and developers from academia and industry for advancing the technologies and theories to design and develop time-sensitive systems and applications.
 Representative examples include CPS, IoT, embedded systems, and fog/edge/cloud computing.
 RTCSA welcomes academic and industrial papers describing innovative research or technical results of embedded and real-time systems.

-# Important dates:
-* Abstract submission deadline: **Apr.
-07, 2023**
-* Full paper submission deadline: **Apr.
-14, 2023**
-* Acceptance Notification: **May 30, 2023**

-**Topic of Interest:** RTCSA 2023 seeks papers that describe original research in the following areas, but are not limited to:
+Topic of Interest: RTCSA 2023 seeks papers that describe original research in the following areas, but are not limited to:

-## REAL-TIME SYSTEMS TRACK
+REAL-TIME SYSTEMS TRACK:
 * Real-Time Scheduling
 * Workload models for real-time systems
 * Temperature/Energy-aware Scheduling